-Possibility to send a high number of emails without keeping own server for email delivery.
+The possibility to send a high number of emails without keeping your own server for email delivery.

-We've implemented hooks delivery system with Amazon Simple Notification Service (SNS) and proxy server that process subscribe and redirect requests.
-Little coding was required and responsibility of webhook delivery is assigned to external service.
+We've implemented the hooks delivery system with Amazon Simple Notification Service (SNS) and proxy server that processes, subscribes, and redirects requests.
+Little coding was required and responsibility of webhook delivery is assigned to an external service.

-To achieve project objectives we’ve consider several implementation options:
+To achieve project objectives, we’ve considered several implementation options:

 We have the following components that are responsible for events in our system:

-The simple way to inform 3rd party API it’s just to make HTTP request to the hook URL directly from consumer, as displayed on the following diagram:
+The simple way to inform a 3rd party API is just to make HTTP request the hook URL directly from the consumer, as displayed on the following diagram:

-Accordingly, we came to the conclusion that this approach will not give us expected results or satisfy needs in a full manner.
+Accordingly, we came to the conclusion that this approach will not give us expected results or satisfy our needs in a comprehensive manner.

-We use a lot of AWS services at that moment and already have a bunch of SQS Messaging Queues.
-Main idea for the solution it is to use seperate queue for hooks (webhooks) and consumer to process this Queue.
-Take a look at the schema that shows how SQS Queue works:
+We use a lot of AWS services at the moment and already have a bunch of SQS Messaging Queues.
+The main idea for the solution it is to use a separate queue for hooks (webhooks) and consumer to process this queue.
+Take a look at the schema that shows how SQS queue works:

-In this manner our main app flow does not depend on working state of external APP and we are able to implement retries via SQS Queue.
+In this manner our main app flow does not depend on the working state of an external app and we are able to implement retries via SQS queue.

-The flow of retry is like so/as follows:
+The flow of a retry is as follows:

 The flow is displayed on diagram below:

-This option was a way better, however, not all of our primary goals were about to be met by doing implementation via SQS Queue.
+This option was way better, however, not all of our primary goals would be met by implementation via SQS queue.

-Another way to implement webhooks delivery is using AWS SNS.
-The service developed for delivering notifications and can send them via HTTP, the same way as webhooks do.
-Also if notification delivery is failed, SNS is responsible for retry delivery and we can use linear or logarithmic function to manage retry frequency.
+Another way to implement webhooks delivery is by using AWS SNS.
+The service was developed for delivering notifications and can send them via HTTP, the same way as webhooks do.
+Also, if notification delivery has failed, SNS is responsible for retry delivery, and we can use linear or logarithmic function to manage retry frequency.

-This solution will give us desirable outcome, however it can not be applied due to these 2 reasons:
+This solution will give us desirable outcomes; however, it cannot be applied due to these two reasons:

 The SNS was designed for communication between different components within one system and not for communication among different components of different systems with different owners.
 Hence, we need a proxy component inside our system that SNS can communicate with.